JChalliss/Biocomputing_Coursework/README.md

 ## Requirements
-Ensure you have the following libraries: pip install biopython pip install scipy
+Ensure you have the following libraries:
+'pip install biopython'
+'pip install scipy'